Noven2155/Weather/README.md

 - Python 🐍
 - Streamlit web interface
 - External weather API - OpenWeather
 - Local JSON file for saving preferences
+- Folium for interactive maps

 📦 How to Use